An Overview of Driving on a Suspended License in Maryland

 What happens if my license is revoked?

-If your license is revoked, you will have to reapply for a license.
+If your license is revoked, you must reapply for a license.
 While you may reapply as soon as you surrender your license to the MVA, your license cannot be reinstated until six months after you surrender your license.
 If you do not have a Maryland driver’s license, you can be reinstated six months after the effective date of the revocation.
 If your license was previously revoked, there is a one-year waiting period before you may have your license reinstated.
 Additional waiting periods apply for multiple revocations.

 For how long will my license be suspended?